dansand/Python/part1/functions.md

 When we _call_ the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
 Inside the function, we use a [return statement](reference.html#return-statement) to send a result back to whoever asked for it.

 Let's try running our function.
-Calling our own function is no different from calling any other function:

 ~~~ {.python}
 print('freezing point of water:', fahr_to_kelvin(32))